Chloe Mustaki

-Chloe Naomi Mustaki (born 29 July 1995) is a footballer who plays as a defender or midfielder for Bristol City of the English Women's Championship.
-Born in the United States, she is a member of the Republic of Ireland women's national team and also holds French citizenship.
-At club level she has previously played for Shelbourne, UCD Waves and Peamount United in her home country, as well as for Girondins de Bordeaux in France and Charlton Athletic in England.
+Chloe Naomi Mustaki (born 29 July 1995) is an Irish footballer who plays as a defender or midfielder for English Women's Super League 2 side Nottingham Forest.
+Born in the United States, and raised in France and Ireland, she is a member of the Republic of Ireland women's national team and also holds French citizenship.
+At club level she has previously played for Shelbourne, UCD Waves and Peamount United in her home country, as well as for Girondins de Bordeaux in France and Charlton Athletic and Bristol City in England.

 Mustaki was the captain of the successful Republic of Ireland women's national under-19 football team which qualified for the UEFA Women's Under-19 Championship finals for the first time in 2014, reaching the semi-finals.
 She was called up for the senior Republic of Ireland women's national team for the first time in October 2019, winning her first cap in February 2022.

 Early life

 Mustaki was born in Ohio to an Irish mother and a French father of Greek heritage, who had met at Boston University.
 They left the United States when Mustaki was one year old.
 The family then lived in Paris for two years, before Mustaki and her mother moved to Cabinteely upon the separation of Mustaki's parents.
 Mustaki played street football with her brother and his friends and progressed into organised youth soccer with Park Celtic boys and St. Joseph's.